e-VITA/e-VITA-Documentation/dashboard-user-manual/README.md

 - _Device Name:_ The Name assigned by the user to the device during the registration phase.
 - _Source Device Id:_ this value corresponds to the original identification code of the device (if present).
 - _Type:_ this value corresponds to the specific device typology.
-More details about this value in 2.5.1 paragraph.
 - _Creation Date:_ registration date of the device on the platform.
 - _Last modification Date:_ date of the most recent modification of the device information
 - _e-VITA Device Token:_ generated by e-VITA during the registration of the device, it is intended to be used as an API key to authorize the device to send the data.
 It is important to underline that each device has a different _e-VITA Device Token_, that can be regenerated from the e-VITA Dashboard.
 Only the user that registered the device is able to access this private information, thanks to the user authentication and authorization solutions.
-More details about this aspects are included in the D7.7 (e-VITA, 2022).
 - _e-VITA Device Id:_ generated by e-VITA during the registration phase and assigned to the device to uniquely identify it.
-More details about this aspects are included in the D7.7 (e-VITA, 2022).
 - _QR-Code:_ QR code to provide device information to devices equipped with camera.
 It contains a JSON language string with the following fields:
   - _e-VITA Device Id_
   - _e-VITA Device Token_